Tuiaa/unity-coding-conventions/README.md

 ### Events
 Events are written in PascalCase and ending with "EventHandler".
 Try to be as descriptive as possible. <br> For example: <br>
-<b>public static event PlayerDiedEventHandler PlayerDied;</b> <br>
+<b>public static event PlayerDiedEventHandler PlayerDied;</b> <br><br>
 The invoked method should be descriptive and start with "On".
 It should have the same name as the event.
-Add more descriptive method calls inside the invoked method like <b>EndGame</br> and <b>UpdatePlayerScore</b> but don't call the invoked method OnEndGame or OnUpdatePlayerScore. <br>
+Add more descriptive method calls inside the invoked method like <b>EndGame</b> and <b>UpdatePlayerScore</b> but don't call the invoked method OnEndGame or OnUpdatePlayerScore. <br>
 For example: <br>
 <b>OnPlayerDied</b><br>